Is torrenting legal in Canada?

 Private Internet Access (PIA): If you are looking for value for your buck, then PIA should be your choice.
 This VPN client is reliable across the board, and it lets you torrent with its good speeds and more than 3000 servers.

-Check our list of best VPN services in Canada for more providers!
+Check my list of best VPN services in Canada for more providers!

 If you want to enhance your privacy while torrenting in Canada and download content from all kinds without having to worry about the government and its constant surveillance of your acts, you could implement additional measures other than getting a VPN.